LabhouseMobile/audio_app_landing/content/markdown/tmp/tos.md

-   3. **Customer Data:** the User grant to SUMMARY AI a non-exclusive, royalty-free, worldwide license to reproduce, distribute, and otherwise use and display the Customer Data and perform all acts with respect to the Customer Data as are necessary for SUMMARY AI to provide the Services to you.
+   3. **Customer Data:** the User grants to SUMMARY AI a non-exclusive, royalty-free, worldwide license to reproduce, distribute, and otherwise use and display the Customer Data and perform all acts with respect to the Customer Data as are necessary for SUMMARY AI to provide the Services to you.
 Customer is responsible for ensuring that Customer Data does not violate any policy or terms referenced in or incorporated into this Agreement or any applicable law.

 5. **PRIVACY POLICY AND SECURITY**

    1. In the course of the use of the Services, User may provide SUMMARY AI with information of a personal nature (hereinafter, “**Personal Information**”).
-Our information collection and use policies with respect to the privacy of such Personal Information are set forth in the **SUMMARY AI Privacy Policy,** which will have to have accepted beforehand, will apply.
+Our information collection and use policies with respect to the privacy of such Personal Information are set forth in the **SUMMARY AI Privacy Policy,** which must be accepted beforehand, will apply.